 Split to Omiš Tour

-There aren’t many tours that offer transport just to the town, however, if you’re feeling adventurous once in Omiš, you can also opt to take this half-day tour to nearby Cetina River for rafting.
+There aren’t many tours that offer transport just to the town, however, if you’re feeling adventurous once in Omiš, you can also opt to take this half-day tour to the nearby Cetina River for rafting.
 There is also the option to take this rafting tour that includes transfers from Split.

 Split to Šibenik Day Trip